rbrokaw/rbrokaw/README.md

 ## Hi there 👋 I'm Ricky Brokaw

 Welcome to my GitHub profile.
-I'm a 5th year PhD candidate at the University of California, Santa Barbara.
-I am broadly focused on how physical processes shape the biological and ecological patterns observed in the Santa Barbara Channel.
+I'm a 5th year PhD candidate in Marine Science at the University of California, Santa Barbara.
+My research is currently focused on how physical processes shape the biological and ecological patterns observed in the Santa Barbara Channel.

 - 📫 How to reach me: rbrokaw@ucsb.edu or richardjbrokaw@gmail.com